winter-cardinal/winter-cardinal-ui/docs/api/interfaces/DButtonColorGradientOptions.md

 A visibility.
 Set to true to make [DBase](../classes/DBase.md) visible.
 Set to false to make [DBase](../classes/DBase.md) invisible.
-The default values is true.
+The default value is true.

 #### Inherited from